michaelmilleryoder/white_supremacist_lang/README.md

 # white_supremacist_lang
-Research project building a classifier for detecting white supremacist extremist language and tracing its spread online (for the goal of combatting white supremacist extremism).
+Code to accompany ACL 2023 short paper, building a dataset and classifier for detecting white supremacist extremist language